Rules for Junior (Grades 7/8) Projects

 - Consult with your Adult Supervisor and Get Required Approvals.

 - Conduct your Experiment.
 Keep detailed notes of every experiment and measurement, track your data in a journal or log book.

 - Draw Conclusions, and write up your results.

 - A Parent/Guardian must consent to each student’s participation in the Fair.

 - Register for BASEF on time.
-Online Registration begins February 2nd 2015.
+Check out the event calendar for the starting date for Online Registration.
 Make sure to record your Registration ID number.